Britain's Lloyds to cut 780 jobs: union

 “The decision by Lloyds Banking Group to cut the equivalent of 780 staff from its branches is yet more evidence of the bank’s profits over people culture,” said Scott Doyle of Unite.

+A Lloyds spokeswoman said: “As customers are using our branches less often, we are reducing the number of roles across our branch network.

+“This means we can shape our service according to customer behavior and local demand.
+Change does mean difficult decisions and we are focused on supporting our colleagues at this time.”

-Reporting by Iain Withers and Sinead Cruise, Editing by Lawrence White
+Reporting by Iain Withers and Sinead Cruise, Editing by Lawrence White and Louise Heavens